-Let the bread cool on a cooling rack so that all sides cool equally.
+Let the bread cool on a cooling rack so that all the sides cool equally.
 Cooling it on a bread rack will significantly reduce the eggy taste also.
-Sometimes if you let it sit on a normal bench top or chopping board, you’ll find that the bottom section of the bread will go a different color.
+Sometimes if you let the bread sit on a normal bench top or chopping board, the bottom section of the bread will turn a different colour.

 Frequently Asked Questions